simularium/simulariumio/file_format.md

       * title - label for the plot
       * xaxis
         * title - the x-axis label
-        * if this label contains the text ‘time’, scatterplots will be considered time dependent and have a dynamic time bar rendered over them
+        * if this label contains the text "time", scatterplots will be considered time dependent and have a dynamic time bar rendered over them
       * yaxis
         * title - the y-axis label
     * data - a list of traces, for each
       * name - the label for this trace
-      * type - either 'scatter' or 'histogram'
+      * type - either "scatter" or "histogram"
       * x - a list of x-values
       * y - only for a scatterplot, a list of y-values, one for each x-value
-      * mode - only for a scatterplot, draw the data points as either 'lines' or 'markers', if not provided default to markers
+      * mode - only for a scatterplot, draw the data points as either "lines" or "markers", if not provided default to markers

 ## Example Data
 ```javascript